jboss-developer/jboss-eap-quickstarts/README.md

 1. Download the JBoss Enterprise Application Platform 6 Maven repository distribution ZIP and unzip it into a directory of your choice.

 2. Modify the `example-settings.xml` file located in the root of your quickstarts folder.
-Replace all instances of `path/to/jboss-eap/repo` within `file:///path/to/jboss-eap/repo` with the fully qualified path to the Maven repository you unzipped in the previous step.
+    * Replace all instances of `path/to/jboss-eap/repo` within `file:///path/to/jboss-eap/repo` with the fully qualified path to the Maven repository you unzipped in the previous step.

-3. When you run Maven commands, you need to append `-s PATH_TO_QUICKSTARTS/example-settings.xml` to the command, for example:
+    * Be sure to use 3 forward slashes after `file:`: 2 for the protocol and 1 for the fully qualified path.
+For example:

+            file:///home/username/Quickstarts/jboss-eap-6.0-quickstarts
+3. Configure the Maven user settings.
+    * _Note:This is the recommended approach and is required if you are running the quickstarts in JBoss Developer Studio._
+    * Look for the `settings.xml` file in the `${user.home}/.m2/` directory.
+For example:

+            For Linux or Mac:   ~/.m2/settings.xml
+            For Windows: \Documents and Settings\USER_NAME\.m2\settings.xml or \Users\USER_NAME\.m2\settings.xml
+    * If you have an existing `settings.xml` file, modify it with the configuration information from the `example-settings.xml` file.
+    * If there is no `settings.xml` file, copy the modified `example-settings.xml` file to the `m2` directory for your operating system and rename it to `settings.xml`.

+4. If you choose not to configure the `settings.xml` file described in the previous step, you must append `-s PATH_TO_QUICKSTARTS/example-settings.xml` to every Maven command.
+    * _Note: This only valid only when you run the quickstarts using the command line._
+    * The following is an example of a deployment passing the Maven settings using the command line:

             mvn jboss-as:deploy -s PATH_TO_QUICKSTARTS/example-settings.xml

-4. If you do not want to append the alternate path parameter each time you issue a Maven command, you can configure the Maven user settings as follows:
-    * If you have an existing `~/.m2/settings.xml` file, modify it with the configuration information from the `example-settings.xml` file.
-    * If there is no `~/.m2/settings.xml` file, copy the modified `example-settings.xml` file to the `~/.m2` directory and rename it to `settings.xml`.

 <a id="as7mavenconfig"></a>
 ### Configure Maven for JBoss AS 7